Spectral and Dynamical contrast on highly correlated Anderson-type models: Introduction and Main results

-\subsection{Phase transition within $\sigma\left(H_{\mathrm{Sym}}\right)$}
+\subsection{Phase transition within $\sigma\left(H_{\mathrm{Vert}}\right)$}

-Our next result sheds light on theorem \ref{booleleb}, providing further information on the dynamics $e^{-itH_{\mathrm{Sym}}}$ by describing the splitting of $\sigma\left(H_{\mathrm{Sym}}\right)$, the spectrum of $H_{\mathrm{Sym}}$, into transient and recurrent components.
-This may be interpreted as a ``phase transition" within the purely absolutely continuous spectrum. \begin{thm} For all values of $\gamma$ the spectrum of $H_{\mathrm{Sym}}$ is a random set with
+Our next result sheds light on Theorem \ref{booleleb}, providing further information on the dynamics $e^{-itH_{\mathrm{Vert}}}$ by describing the splitting of the spectrum of $H_{\mathrm{Vert}}$ into transient and recurrent components, in the sense of Avron and Simon \cite{A-S}.
+This may be interpreted as a phase transition within the purely absolutely continuous spectrum of $H_{\mathrm{Vert}}$.